Mexican Professional Baseball Hall of Fame

-The Salón de la Fama del Beisbol Profesional de México (in English, Mexican Professional Baseball Hall of Fame), commonly called the Salón de la Fama (Hall of Fame) is a baseball hall of fame and museum located in Monterrey, Nuevo León.
-It is dedicated to recognizing people who have contributed greatly to baseball in México.
+The Salón de la Fama del Beisbol Mexicano (in English, Mexican Professional Baseball Hall of Fame), commonly called the Salón de la Fama (Hall of Fame) is a baseball hall of fame and museum located in Monterrey, Nuevo León, inaugurated on 10 March 1973.
+It is dedicated to recognizing people who have contributed greatly to baseball in Mexico.
 It had its first five inductees in 1939.
-As of 2020, 207 individuals, called inmortales, have been inducted into the Hall.
+As of 2023, 216 individuals, called inmortales, have been inducted into the Hall.
+The first members were inducted in 1939.

+In February 2019, a new building hosting the museum was inaugurated in Monterrey's Fundidora Park.

 Election procedure

 Eligibility requirements

 To be eligible for election into the Salón de la Fama, one must be a former player, director, sportswriter, or umpire who participated in Mexican professional baseball, or a player of Mexican nationality who participated in Organized Baseball.
 However, there have been exceptions to these requirements made.

 Players

 Players must have played a minimum of ten seasons in either the Liga Mexicana de Béisbol or Liga Mexicana del Pacífico, or a total of fifteen seasons between the two leagues.
 In the case of players of Mexican nationality, the seasons played requirement may be satisfied by playing fifteen years in Organised Baseball.

 The player must have stopped being an active player for at least five years or must have died.
 The electorate is to consider the merits of the player's performances and records, not for a single feat.
 After five elections without being elected, the player is removed from the ballot and becomes eligible for election only by the Committee on Veterans.

-These requirements have not always been in place, as players such as Monte Irvin Roy Campanella and Youman Wilder did not meet the 15-year requirement.
+These requirements have not always been in place, as players such as Monte Irvin, Roy Campanella, and Youman Wilder did not meet the 15-year requirement.
 Wilder did make the All-Decade Teams of the 1980s and 1990s.